-In order to meet global challenges in health care, the environment, renewable energy sources, national security, and economic prosperity, the Chemical and Biomolecular Engineering Department has instituted innovative partnerships with Oak Ridge National Laboratory, local industry and other disciplines at University of Tennessee, such as medical, life, physical sciences, and business.
+In order to meet global challenges in health care, the environment, renewable energy sources, national security, and economic prosperity, the Department of Chemical and Biomolecular Engineering has instituted innovative partnerships with Oak Ridge National Laboratory (ORNL); local industry; and other disciplines at University of Tennessee (UT), such as medical, life, physical sciences, and business.
 Below are the links to some of our partner sites.

 BESC is a partnership for bioenergy solutions that is connecting the world’s leading scientific minds and resources.
 Our goal is to help develop viable, plentiful and clean alternative fuel sources for generations to come.
 For instance, turning common switchgrass or soybeans into fuel that runs your car.

 The Center for Environmental Biotechnology was established in 1986 to foster a multidisciplinary approach for training the next generation of environmental scientists and solving environmental problems through biotechnology.
 Over the past 22 years, the CEB has distinguished itself as a world leader in developing the interdisciplinary research field of Environmental Biotechnology.

 Eastman Chemical Company manufactures and markets the chemicals, fibers and plastics that give everyday products the strength, design and functional characteristics desired by consumers and commercial customers worldwide.
 Eastman draws on innovative approaches to achieve practical solutions, creating useful materials that serve their customers while caring for the communities in which we work and live.